Expensent

 Why did SmartScan extract the wrong amount?

 Common causes: SmartScan read the tip line instead of the total (on restaurant receipts), pulled the statement date instead of the transaction date, picked up the parent company name instead of the DBA (e.g., "YUM Brands" instead of "Taco Bell"), or mis-detected the currency on multi-currency invoices.
 Also: if your receipt image includes an email signature or a second receipt in the same frame, OCR can cross-contaminate the fields.
 Fix: edit the expense directly — amount, date, merchant, and category are all editable.
-Note that editing does not train SmartScan; community reports and Expensify's own docs confirm your corrections do not teach the model to do better next time on similar receipts.
+Treat your correction as a fix for the current expense rather than something that will automatically clean up the next one.

 How do I add a secondary email so my receipts show up?

-In Expensify, go to Settings → Account → Contact Methods → Add a secondary login.
+In Expensify Classic, go to Settings → Account → Profile → Contact Methods → Add a secondary login.
+(In New Expensify: Settings → Profile → Contact Methods.)
 Enter the email address you plan to forward receipts from, then enter the Magic Code Expensify sends to that inbox to verify it.
 Until you complete the Magic Code step, the address is pending and receipts forwarded from it will be silently dropped.
 You can add multiple secondary logins (useful if you forward from both a personal and work inbox) — each needs its own Magic Code verification.

 Does editing a SmartScanned expense teach it to do better next time?